ibraheemdev/boxcar/README.md

 A concurrent, append-only vector.

 The vector provided by this crate suports concurrent `get` and `push` operations.
-Reads are always lock-free, as are writes except when resizing is required.
+All operations are lock-free.

 # Examples